Admissions: Frequently Asked Questions

 How many students does Edison accept?

-Because total enrollment is capped at 94 students, we accept approximately 25 new students each year.
+Currently, Edison is planning to enroll approximately 120+ students this fall.
+We accept approximately 34 new students each year.
 Should space become available during the school year, we contact families who are on the waiting list.

 Do you accept juniors or seniors?